OpenOmics/pbAmp-seek/docs/usage/run.md

       [--singularity-cache SINGULARITY_CACHE] \
       [--dry-run] [--threads THREADS] \
       --input INPUT [INPUT ...] \
-      --output OUTPUT
+      --output OUTPUT \
+      --ref-fasta REF_FASTA
 ```

 The synopsis for each command shows its arguments and their usage.
 Optional arguments are shown in square brackets.

-A user **must** provide a list of FastQ (globbing is supported) to analyze via `--input` argument and an output directory to store results via `--output` argument.
+A user **must** provide a list of FastQ (globbing is supported) to analyze via `--input` argument, an output directory to store results via `--output` argument, and a amplicon reference FASTA file for pbAA clustering.

 Use you can always use the `-h` option for information on a specific command.